Tabes dorsalis is a complication of untreated syphilis that involves muscle weakness and abnormal sensations.

 - Serum VDRL or serum RPR (used as a screening test for syphilis infection)

-If the serum VDRL or serum RPR test is positive, one of the following tests will be needed to confirm the diagnosis:
+If the serum VDRL or serum RPR test is positive, more tests are done to confirm the diagnosis.

-Proper treatment and follow-up of primary syphilis infections reduces the risk of developing syphilitic myelopathy.
+Proper treatment and follow-up of syphilis infections reduces the risk of developing tabes dorsalis.

-If you are sexually active, practice safe sex and always use a condom.
+If you are sexually active, practice safer sex and always use a condom.

 All pregnant women should be screened for syphilis.